What’s so great about the Big Mac? Branding and Positioning, that’s about all

 Claude Hopkins and Early Branding

-Claude Hopkins made a career out of this, starting most famously with Shlitz Beer in the first decade of the 1900s (this really is a genius campaign, and if you’ve not read his books, rebuke yourself lightly, then go buy them and read them).
+Claude Hopkins wrote Scientific Advertising, and made a career out of this.
+Most famously, he used process explanation with Shlitz Beer in the first decade of the 1900s (this really is a genius campaign, and if you’ve not read his books, rebuke yourself lightly, then go buy them and read them).

 It’s especially striking considering the subject material: a really crappy burger.